mattblasa/azure-comet/README.md

 This is the companion respository for the Heartbeat article "Integrating Azure and Comet" by Matt Blasa.

-The contents of this repository is the source code of how to use Comet's machine learning and experiment tracking within in a Azure Databricks environment.
+The contents of this repository is example source code demonstrating Comet's machine learning and experiment tracking within in a Azure Databricks environment.

 Click below for the Medium article: